sidtaytho/sidtaytho/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Assessment services: business development strategy research and creation of an assessment center for public safety personnel
+        * Assessment services: business development strategy research and creation of an assessment center for public safety personnel.
-        * State education dashboard: building of a dashboard in RMarkdown of annual teacher retention report for Kansas education department
+        * State education dashboard: building of a dashboard in RMarkdown of annual teacher retention report for Kansas education department.
-        * University climate survey: developed and administered a climate survey; conducted focus groups/interviews; analyzed quantitative data to find climate trends, created a codebook for best practices in analyzing qualitative data
+        * University climate survey: developed and administered a climate survey; conducted focus groups/interviews; analyzed quantitative data to find climate trends, created a codebook for best practices in analyzing qualitative data.
-        * External evaluation of NSF grant: managed a team of three; coordinated with project investigators; gathered and analyzed work done by project team; wrote a technical report to document project processes and findings, evaluated and formative feedback; presented results to grant team
+        * External evaluation of NSF grant: managed a team of three; coordinated with project investigators; gathered and analyzed work done by project team; wrote a technical report to document project processes and findings, evaluated and formative feedback; presented results to grant team.

   - title: Subject Matter Expert (Contract)
     company: SkillSource Learning Partners